Should you get the Synology DiskStation DS220+ or DS220j?

 With robust hardware and on-the-fly 4K transcoding, the DS220+ has everything you're looking for from a two-bay NAS enclosure.
 There are more software features here than you'll end up using, and with up to 32TB of storage, you should be able to accommodate your entire media collection on the NAS.

-Outstanding value
+Amazing value

 The ideal NAS for first-time buyers

 If you're looking for a budget-focused option, the DS220j is the ideal pick.
-The NAS offers incredible value, and you get a sense of all the software features that DiskStation Manager has to offer.
-It may not be as powerful as the DS220+, but for most day-to-day tasks, it is still a great choice.
+The NAS offers incredible value, and you get a sense of all the software features that DiskStation Manager provides.
+It may not be as powerful as the DS220+, but it's still an excellent choice for most day-to-day tasks.

 We may earn a commission for purchases using our links.
 Learn more.